 Section 2002 of the SUPPORT Act required the Initial Preventive Physical Examination (IPPE) and Annual Wellness Visit (AWV) to include screening for potential substance use disorders (SUDs) and a review of any current opioid prescriptions.
 CMS is implementing section 2002 of the SUPPORT Act requirements, which complements existing requirements of the IPPE and AWV.
 The review of medical history, and therefore, current medications, includes a review of any current opioid prescriptions.
 Clinicians in the course of conducting the AWV and IPPE may also determine that a referral for further evaluation and management is appropriate for patients who are identified as high risk for SUD.
 Referral to treatment is a critical component of getting patients who have a possible SUD the necessary care.
-The new IPPE and AWV elements requirements, will promote the early detection of high risk patients and help empower clinicians to offer appropriate referrals.
+The new IPPE and AWV elements required by the SUPPORT Act, working in tandem with our existing relevant requirements, will promote the early detection of high risk patients and help empower clinicians to offer appropriate referrals.